Do you believe an affair starts in your thoughts?

 It’s the framework, which states how our behaviors can be traced back to the beginning to our thoughts.

-But I’m going to introduce it to you as an analogy I call
+But I’m going to introduce you to the

 5. Results cycle.